wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/okta.rst

 #.
 Configure the Wazuh dashboard configuration file.

-   Add these configurations to the ``opensearch_dashboards.yml``, the file path is ``/etc/wazuh-dashboard/opensearch_dashboards.yml``.
+   Add these configurations to the ``opensearch_dashboards.yml``.
+The file path is ``/etc/wazuh-dashboard/opensearch_dashboards.yml``.
 It is recommended to back up this file before the configuration is made.

    .. code-block:: console